How serious are Vladimir Putin's nuclear threats? | DW | 28.02.2022

 "Statements were made by various representatives at various levels on possible altercations or even collisions and clashes between NATO and Russia," Kremlin spokesman Dmitry Peskov said in a press briefing on Monday.
 "We believe that such statements are absolutely unacceptable."

-It is unclear which statements Peskov was referring to.
+It is unclear to which statements Peskov was referring.
 One Western politician he mentioned directly was British foreign minister Liz Truss.
 But neither Truss nor other Western or NATO representatives have talked about NATO attacking Russian troops.

 Experts assume that Putin made his contentious statements as a reminder to the world that Russia is a nuclear power that is not to be trifled with after the EU and the US imposed the harshest economic sanctions on Russia that the country has ever seen.